Stevens Institute of Technology: Charles V. Schaefer, Jr. School of Engineering and Sciences (SES)

+School of Business (SSB)

 The School of Business offers certificates and undergraduate, master's, M.B.A. and doctoral degrees in a variety of technology management specialties.
 The Stevens undergraduate program emphasizes mathematical business models, applications of hard science to the concept and marketing of products, financial engineering (stochastic calculus, probability and statistics as descriptors of the dynamic behavior of financial markets) and the case-study method of business analysis.
 The capstone project in the business curriculum is the design of a technology-based business, including an accompanying business plan, operations research, market analysis, financial prospectus, and risk analysis.
 Several projects have been developed into real companies.

-The School of Systems and Enterprises (SSE) features faculty with industry and government experience to provide real-world applications to its students.
-SSE offers bachelor's, master's and doctoral degrees, along with a combined bachelor's and master's program and graduate certificates.
-SSE offers flexibility in its graduate course delivery.
-Options include on campus in Hoboken or online through StevensOnline.
-The school's education and research reaches across industries, including defense, homeland security, intelligence, nuclear weapons, communications, space, infrastructure, finance and business solutions.
-The school follows an open academic model, which emphasizes the interplay between academia, industry and government.
+School of Humanities Arts & Social Sciences (HASS)

 The College of Arts and Letters (CAL) approaches the humanities, social sciences and the arts from a science and technology perspective.
 While every undergraduate at Stevens is required to take a set of humanities courses, CAL offers B.A. degrees in literature, history, philosophy and the social sciences.
 CAL was established as a separate college in 2007 as part of a larger institutional realignment.
 CAL's formation followed a history of integrating humanities and liberal arts education, which dates back to the university's founding in 1870.
 In fall 2011, CAL began offering a new M.A. and graduate certificate in Technology, Policy and Ethics.
 CAL also offers an accelerated, six-year combined bachelor's/J.D. degree program in partnership with New York Law School and Seton Hall University School of Law.
+In July 2023, Stevens renamed CAL to the School of Humanities, Arts, & Social Sciences.